KeyboardKit/KeyboardKit/README.md

 * `shift` - can be used to change the char casing of a keyboard
 * `space` - inserts an empty space into the text proxy

-The `emoji` action should probably be called something else, since it isn't real emojis, but rather custom image-based ones.
+The `emoji` action should probably be renamed, since it does not use emojis, but rather custom images.
+This can be pretty confusing.

-### Improved `UIInputViewController`s
+### Powerful `UIInputViewController` subclasses

 `KeyboardKit` lets you create custom keyboard extensions in seveal ways, instead of inheriting `UIInputViewController`:

-* Use a xib to layout your keyboard, then bind the buttons to the desired actions.
+* Create your keyboard with a xib, then bind the buttons to the desired actions
-* Inherit `GridKeyboardInputViewController` to create a grid-based keyboard.
+* Inherit `GridKeyboardInputViewController` to create a grid-based keyboard
-* Inherit `CollectionKeyboardInputViewController` to create a collection-based keyboard.
+* Inherit `CollectionKeyboardInputViewController` to create a collection-based keyboard
-* Inherit `KeyboardInputViewController` to get a basic set of keyboard logic and features.
+* Inherit `KeyboardInputViewController` to get a basic set of keyboard logic and features

 After you setup an input view controller as it requires, you just have to handle taps and long presses by overriding `handleTap(on:)` and `handleLongPress(on:)`.